 The total cyclomatic complexity for a project or a class is calculated as follows.

-The following few metrics measure nesting levels.
+The following metrics measure nesting levels.
 It is assumed that the deeper the nesting, the more complex the code.

 Depth of conditional nesting, or nested conditionals, is related to cyclomatic complexity.
 Whereas cyclomatic complexity deals with the absolute number of branches, nested conditionals counts how deeply nested these branches are.